space-concordia-robotics/robotics-prototype/README.md

 ### .bashrc edits
 You should add this to your `~/.bashrc` file.
 To automatically open `~/.bashrc` using the GNU nano text editor, you can run `eb`. (this shortcut was added in your .bashrc file during the scripted ROS installation, among a few others)
 ```
+#competition mode
+#export ROS_MASTER_URI=http://172.16.1.30:11311
+#export ROS_HOSTNAME=$USER

 . ~/Programming/robotics-prototype/robot/rospackages/devel/setup.bash
 . ~/Programming/robotics-prototype/venv/bin/activate
 source ~/Programming/robotics-prototype/robot/basestation/config/.bash_aliases
 ```
 Open a new terminal for changes to apply.
 You should automatically have a virtual environment activated.
-The last line added a couple of shortcut aliases.
-You can read the /../config/.bash_aliases file to see all the new shortcuts.
+The last line added a couple of aliases.
+You can read the .bash_aliases file to see all the new aliases.

 #### Run the GUI
+Firstly, in a new terminal you should run `rosgui` (this is one of the new aliases in .bash_aliases that you added) to launch a ROS server

-You can verify that the flask GUI is working by running the app.py file located basestation.
-You can make use of the `base` alias that was previously added, to be automatically directed to the robot/basestation directory.
+Back in the original terminal, you can make use of the `base` alias, to be automatically directed to the basestation directory, and then run the app.py file.

 ```
 $ base
 $ python app.py
 ```
+Alternatively, after running `rosgui` you can run `startgui` to run the GUI.
 ### ffmpeg

 For the feature of capturing a snapshot of our camera stream we need `ffmpeg`: